Frontline

 So I wrote music that did.

-This music wasn’t made for the charts.
-It was made for the soul.
 These songs aren’t for everyone.
 But maybe they’re for someone who is walking through something unthinkable.
 Someone grieving.
 Someone just trying to keep breathing.

 If that’s you, I hope these songs find you.